- Dr Michael Guihot

 - Professional memberships

-Michael worked as a senior associate with national law firm Middletons Lawyers (now K & L Gates) in Sydney from 1999 to 2006.
+Before teaching at university, Michael worked as a lawyer and senior associate with national law firm Middletons Lawyers (now K&L Gates) in Sydney from 1999 to 2006.
 He then worked as in-house counsel in a global alcohol manufacturing company specialising in the competition law, intellectual property and compliance aspects of the business before starting a boutique commercial law firm in Sydney in 2007.
 Michael was managing partner of the firm and also commercial practice group head for 3 years until 2010.

 - Gopalan S, Guihot M, (2016) Cross-border insolvency law, 1st edition p1-423